 Each of us has that little (or big) thing we haven’t accomplished yet – may it be losing that extra weight, finding the perfect partner, having kids, getting that job we always wanted, buying a house or figuring what the hell we want to do when you grow up.
 Self-criticism is hard enough without having different family members reminding us that…

 The holidays tend to make us think about all the things we don’t have.
-You may think you spent all your time focusing on work and built yourself a wonderful career you’re proud off on the expense of starting a family…you look sideways and see you friend/sister/cousin with their children and get that little pinch inside.
+You may think you spent all your time focusing on work and built yourself a wonderful career you’re proud of at the expense of starting a family…you look sideways and see your friend/sister/cousin with their children and get that little pinch inside.
 While they might be looking at you jealous as hell of your wonderful job, a life of travel or all of your free time.

 Neil Barringham said that the grass is greener where you water it.
 It’s true.
 Focus on YOU and stop looking sideways.

 We all have that one aunt or uncle that are just plain tactless.
 Asking all the wrong questions and commenting on EVERYTHING (you know who they are…).
 If what they say is overstepping your boundaries either state it directly letting them know how you feel or simply change the subject gracefully.

 Some people just don’t realize what comes out of their mouths.
 It’s not their fault, they are just born that way…hahaha.
 Learn to accept that and to live with that.
 Although it’s hard to remember sometimes – nothing they say has to do with you personally.
 They are either oblivious to their surroundings or just unhappy, negative people bashing all their insecurities towards you.

 Don’t get caught up in their negativity and don’t stoop to their level.
 Stay in your happy zone.

 The “Golden Rule” is: Do not do to others what you would not want others to do to you.